TeMeta/define-json/docs/classes/Origin.md

 attributes:
   type:
     name: type
-    description: 'The type of origin: CRF, Derived, Protocol, eDT, Predecessor.'
+    description: 'The type of origin: Assigned, Collected, Derived, Protocol, Predecessor, Not Available, or Other.'
     from_schema: https://cdisc.org/define-json
     domain_of:
     - ItemGroup